Wizz Air Flight Delay Compensation

 Most airlines in the past have taken shelter of “technical” reasons and denied the rightful claims to passengers.
 Many recent judgments have narrowed down the permissible reasons for the delay.
 Detailed analysis of flight delays suggests that more often than not, the cause of the delay is due to negligence or inept operations of airlines.
 EU Regulation 261/2004 states that claim can be made anytime within 6 years of the date of travel.

-Thus, even if you travelled on a delayed flight 6 years ago, you still have a chance to file your compensation, claim today and Claim Flights will assist you in prompt reimbursement of your rightful claim, without any upfront charges.
-If you wish to check rightful claim amount for your flight delay, you can use our instant free compensation checker.
+Thus, even if you traveled on a delayed flight 6 years ago, you still have a chance to file your compensation, claim today and Claim Flights will assist you in prompt reimbursement of your rightful claim, without any upfront charges.
+If you wish to check the rightful claim amount for your flight delay, you can use our instant free compensation checker.

 We have a Claim Experts team in place which has access to all the information regarding flights.
 All you have to do is provide some details about your Wizz Air delayed flights such as flight number and date of your journey; rest will be taken care by us.
 Our claiming process is very simple and you can get your compensation amount at right time from Wizz Air.